A Semi-Automatic Method for History Matching using Sequential Monte Carlo: History Matching

 Despite the ability of history matching to relatively quickly identify parts of the parameter space that may be consistent with the observed data, it does have at least two issues: \begin{enumerate} \item The cut-off values $c_w$ may not be easy to select in practice and there is no existing automated method for doing so. \item Sampling uniformly from $\Theta_w$ as $w$ increases becomes increasingly difficult. \end{enumerate}

 Regarding issue 1, as was already mentioned, a sensible cut-off value for the implausibility measure in \eqref{eq:implausibility} is 3.
 However, this value assumes that we can accurately compute the quantity in \eqref{eq:implausibility}.
 This would involve being able to model $s_{m,\theta}$ and $s_{d}$ accurately, which may be difficult to do, especially for the model misspecification term $s_{d}$ (especially when this term may depend on $\theta$).
 Sometimes the $s_d$ term is simply ignored.
 If the implausibility measure is not calculated accurately enough then a cut-off value of $c=3$ may lead to the non-implausible parameter space reducing too quickly or not quickly enough.
+A conservative estimate of $s_d$ can be used to make the choice $c=3$ meaningful \citep{Andrianakis2015}, but it may not be clear what degree of conservatism is appropriate.
 Many authors (e.g.\ \citet{Vernon2014}, \citet{Wilkinson2014} and \citet{Andrianakis2015}) report instances of having to manually change these cut-off values after each wave and/or resort to differing numbers of training samples for each wave.
 Regarding the log-likelihood implausibility measure, \citet{Wilkinson2014} suggest a cut-off value that depends on the maximum log-likelihood value/estimate in the training sample minus 10 log-likelihood points, but this value may not be appropriate for all applications and may also need to change over the waves.
+Moreover, an approximate cut-off based on the log-likelihood is likely to depend on the parameter dimension, and also potentially on the number of training samples, since a larger number of training samples will increase the chance of landing near the maximum log-likelihood.
 If the implausibility measure is based on some distance between observed and simulated data, then an appropriate cut-off value is generally unclear and will need to change throughout the algorithm as distances get generally smaller.
+It could be argued that an implausibility metric such as \eqref{eq:implausibility} should be strongly preferred precisely because this gives the cut-off a meaningful interpretation, but there will be times when a one-dimensional distance measure is practically convenient.
 Thus an approach able to select the thresholds in a more automated way would be welcome.

 Regarding issue 2, uniform samples from $\Theta_w$ can be obtained perfectly by rejection sampling; continually sampling from $\pi(\theta)$ until $\theta \in \Theta_w$ (see, for example, \citet{Wilkinson2014}).
 However, as $w$ increases, the acceptance rate of this rejection sampler decreases rapidly.
 It may become unacceptably small if the volume of the parameter space consistent with the observed data is a tiny fraction of the volume of the original parameter space.
 Once the rejection sampler becomes too inefficient various authors resort to ad-hoc approaches for generating training samples from subsequent waves, choices that do not preserve the uniform distribution on $\Theta_w$.
 For example, \citet{Andrianakis2015} proposes 20 parameter values centered on a subset of parameter values from a previous wave that are deemed non-implausible.
 An approach that can reliably sample the non-implausible space uniformly is of interest to ensure that the parameter space is comprehensively explored.